 Kingsley school has an age range of 0-19 (nursery, pre-school, Prep School & Senior School).
-It has 256 pupils (excluding nursery and pre-school) and 105 of these pupils are currently boarders.
-It has students from over 10 different countries.

 Kingsley offers EAL (English as an Additional Language) to all International students and the school also has an International Study Centre for pupils that require additional, intensive support with their English.
 International students can study for IELTS qualifications and IGCSEs.
 Fees for the International Study Centre are additional and are calculated on an individual basis.